 This astonishing looking fish has a number of unrelated patterns on its body that make it look almost unreal but instantly recognizable.
 Be cautious however because this carnivore is known for its aggressive temperament toward other fish.
 Provide a larger tank with plenty of room for this territorial fish.
-Once comfortable and acclimated the fish can be train to be hand feed.
+Once comfortable and acclimated the fish can be trained to be hand feed.
 Caution–the teeth do remain sharp.

 Also, careful when placing rockwork in the tank as the Clown Trigger will move this to suit its needs.

 Contrasting a bold black body are a number of white dots that look almost as if they had been painted on.
 Along with the bold white stripes near the eyes and caudal fin, with white and yellow stripes outlining the mouth the patterns look almost tribal in nature.
-Just below the dorsal fin is a bright splash of yellow with a number of black dots with in.
+Just below the dorsal fin is a bright splash of yellow with a number of black dots within.
 It has the same look as a leopards spots giving this fish a truly unique look.

 Once fully grown their teeth are extremely sharp as well.
 Aquarium keepers have noted that adult teeth have actually scratched the glass of the tank.
-Be careful with the amount of electrical wire attached to the pump that remain in the water–the ever curious Clown will eventually try to give a go at that as well.
+Be careful with the amount of electrical wire attached to the pump that remains in the water–the ever curious Clown will eventually try to give a go at that as well.

 The Clown’s appearance is only matched by its outsized personality.
-Many hobbyist find this fish not only curious, but constantly engaging not only with its tank mates but people as well.
+Many hobbyist find this fish not only curious but constantly engaging not only with its tank mates but people as well.
 It can be trained to follow you around the tank and even take food from your hand.

 Triggers need a lot of swimming room so be sure to have a larger size tank.
 This should include plenty of rock work will small crevasses and caves that the fish will utilize when resting for feeling stressed.

-As juveniles the Clown Trigger is friendly and makes a good tank mate.
+As juveniles, the Clown Trigger is friendly and makes a good tank mate.
 This rarely lasts until adulthood and you should be aware of the fish developing aggressive and even belligerent behavior.
 Think about changing tanks or the other fish at this point as the Clown Trigger will look to eat anything it outsizes.

 Make sure any excess food that may fall to the sand bed is shoveled out.
 This may mean you are feeding the fish too frequently or quickly for them to consume it all.
-The organic buildup can lead to a spike in nitrate and phosphate levels in the water and have a negative affect on Triggers in particular.
+The organic buildup can lead to a spike in nitrate and phosphate levels in the water and have a negative effect on Triggers in particular.

 This carnivore will subsist on a meaty diet of mysis shrimp, silversides and other meaty foods such as clams or mollusks.
 Occasionally, soak the food in garlic before feeding.
 This will help repel external parasites and boost immunity.